Proverb: Grammatical structures

 However, people will often quote only a fraction of a proverb to invoke an entire proverb, e.g. "All is fair" instead of "All is fair in love and war", and "A rolling stone" for "A rolling stone gathers no moss."

-The grammar of proverbs is not always the typical grammar of the spoken language, often elements are moved around, to achieve rhyme or focus.
+The grammar of proverbs is not always the typical grammar of the spoken language.
+Elements are often moved around, to achieve rhyme or focus.

 Another type of grammatical construction is the wellerism, a speaker and a quotation, often with an unusual circumstance, such as the following, a representative of a wellerism proverb found in many languages: "The bride couldn't dance; she said, 'The room floor isn't flat.'"

 Another type of grammatical structure in proverbs is a short dialogue: